Ben Dell, Co-Founder & Managing Director

 Henry Makansi, Managing Director

 Mr. Makansi has a decade of experience as a principal investor in private equity with Warburg Pincus, and 3 years in M&A and capital markets with Lehman Brothers and GP Bullhound, a London Investment Bank.
-He served in a variety of roles at Warburg Pincus, where he most recently was head of the European Energy Practice, responsible for investments in energy sectors, including exploration and production (such as Fairfield Energy), oil services and alternative energy.
+He served in a variety of roles at Warburg Pincus, where he most recently was head of the European Energy Practice, responsible for investments in energy sectors, including exploration and production, oil services and alternative energy.

 Makansi holds a bachelor’s degree from Erasmus University Rotterdam in economic theory and mathematical economics, as well as a master’s degree from the London School of Economics and Political Science, where he focused on game theory, macroeconomics and international economics.